Phone Screen Interviews: The Essential Step in Your Recruitment Process

 Making a Decision

-• Having spoken to the candidate, ask yourself: Do they have the competencies needed for the job?
-Will we be able to deal with any weaknesses?
-Are we excited about this person?
+• Having spoken to the candidate, ask yourself: “Do they have the Key Competencies needed for the job?”, “Will we be able to deal with any weaknesses?”, “Are we excited about this person?”

 • Beware of anyone who lies or exaggerates.
 Deceit is often worse than any deficiency the candidate is trying to conceal from you!

-You’ll now have obviously unsuitable candidates, ones that you’re unsure about and ones that you want to take forward.
+You’ll now have unsuitable candidates, ones that you’re unsure about and ones that you want to take forward.

-Unsuitable Candidates
+Unsuitable Applicants

 • Tell them respectfully and clearly that they’ve been unsuccessful.
 If you can, do it straightaway.
 It’s better for them and saves you having to follow up later.